 Geriatric Psychiatry Fellowship (Minnesota)

-Mayo Clinic offers a one-year clinical Geriatric Psychiatry Fellowship program for individuals who would like advanced education in geriatric psychiatry in both inpatient and outpatient settings.
+Mayo Clinic offers a one-year clinical Geriatric Psychiatry Fellowship in Rochester, Minnesota, for individuals who would like advanced education in geriatric psychiatry.

-- Be exposed to a complete spectrum of clinical and academic experiences in geriatric psychiatry, neuropsychiatry, medical psychiatry, gerontology, and behavioral neurology.
+- Are exposed to a complete spectrum of clinical and academic experiences in geriatric psychiatry, neuropsychiatry, medical psychiatry, gerontology, behavioral neurology, and hospice and palliative medicine

-- Acquire expertise in psychopharmacotherapy and psychosocial interventions to treat elderly patients with late-life mental disorders, as well as understanding elderly patients in the context of their families, caregiver, and environment.
+- Acquire expertise in psychopharmacotherapy, neuromodulation therapies and psychosocial interventions to treat elderly patients with late-life mental disorders, as well as in understanding elderly patients in the context of their families, caregiver and environment

-- Learn how to lead a multidisciplinary treatment team and supervise junior residents and medical students.
+- Learn how to lead a multidisciplinary treatment team and teach and supervise medical students, residents and other learners

-Interaction with other disciplines including medicine, neurology, neuropsychology, nursing, social work, and other allied health staff are an important aspect of the training experience.
+Interaction with other disciplines, including internal medicine, neurology, neuropsychology, nursing, social work and other allied health staff, is an important aspect of the training experience.

-The didactic curriculum consists of a structured series, as well as other educational opportunities, such as grand rounds, journal club, case conference, and other educational activities.
+The didactic curriculum consists of a structured series, as well as other educational opportunities, such as Grand Rounds, journal club, case conference and more.

-A scholarly or clinical research project is strongly encouraged, and fellows have the opportunity to work with mentors in developing research projects or pursuing other scholarly activities such as teaching in the medical school.
+A quality improvement project is required, a scholarly or clinical research project is strongly encouraged, and fellows have the opportunity to work with mentors in developing quality improvement or research projects or pursuing other scholarly activities such as teaching in Mayo Medical School.

 The fellowship is integrated into the largest multidisciplinary academic group practice in the world, and in that setting includes opportunities to teach medical students and psychiatry residents and to develop research projects with leaders in fields related to geriatric psychiatry.

-When you successfully complete the Geriatric Psychiatry Fellowship program, you will be prepared to sit for the examination for Added Qualifications in Geriatric Psychiatry offered by the American Board of Psychiatry and Neurology (ABPN).
+When you successfully complete the Geriatric Psychiatry Fellowship, you will be prepared to sit for the Certification in the Subspecialty of Geriatric Psychiatry examination offered by the American Board of Psychiatry and Neurology.

-The Geriatric Fellowship was established in 2005, and is fully accredited by the ACGME.
-The program accepted its first trainee in July 2005.
+The Geriatric Psychiatry Fellowship was established in 2005 and accepted its first trainee in July that year.
 Going forward, it is anticipated that one fellow will complete this program annually.